-I integrate painting and photography into one image to go beyond the pictorial experience and play with the juxtaposition of reality and illusion.
-The works are based on spontaneous snap-shots gathered from my daily walks in Banff, unavoidably featuring iconic landmarks such as Mt.
-Rundle often together with details of the built environment.
-I edit and manipulate the image before painting and drawing into it with pastel, ink, charcoal and wax.
+The artist integrates painting and photography into one image to go beyond the pictorial experience and play with the juxtaposition of reality and illusion.
+The works are based on spontaneous snap-shots gathered from his daily walks in Banff.
+He then edits and manipulates the image before painting and drawing into it with pastel, ink, charcoal and wax.
 This work is not literal landscape.
-I engage with drama and light, the clash of weather systems (pushing plausibility), references to 19th C. Romantic landscape techniques, in addition to employing exaggerated form (steeper roof pitches and compressed mountain tops).
+Harding MacKay engages with drama and light, the clash of weather systems (pushing plausibility), references to 19th C. Romantic landscape techniques, in addition to employing exaggerated form by compressing the visual information into a pre-determined format (hence the extended height of the trees).
 Within a 21st C. context, this powerful combination invites evocations of moody sublimity, contemplation of the art history of landscape, as well as introspection of our reactions to environment – dramatic or otherwise.

 I create artwork in locations where weather systems clash and evolve into subject matter for works of high drama and intrigue.
 On May 1, 2016 a forest fire began to engulf the community of Fort McMurray and its surroundings, eventually affecting approximately 590,000 hectares (1,500,000 acres).
 It was finally declared under control on July 5, 2016.